Non-Gaussianity from the Cross-correlation of the Astrophysical Gravitational Wave Background and the Cosmic Microwave Background: Non-Gaussian Bias

 Actually, before proceeding, it is interesting to underline that the authors of \cite{Slosar:2008hx} specify how equation \eqref{Eq::NG_correction} is not always valid.
 Summarizing, one can re-write the bias as

 with $\alpha\propto T(k)D(z)$ and $b_\phi = 2\delta_c(b-1)$.
 This latter is called universality relation, but it is not always true.
 One can show that a more general relation would be $b_\phi = 2\delta_c(b-p)$, with $p$ depending on the halo properties, \emph{e.g.} if it is the result of a recent merger, if it is an old halo etc. In our case we are accounting for astrophysical sources of GW.
 Being formed typically at the end of a star life, they are located in galaxies with a very intense and recent stellar activity.
 As argued by \cite{Slosar:2008hx} (see also \emph{e.g.}, \cite{Barreira:2021ueb,Lazeyras:2022koc}), finding the right value for $p$ would make a difference in constraining $f_{\rm NL}$.
-In order to understand this better, we evaluate $\sigma_{f_{\rm NL}}/f_{\rm NL}$ for different values of $p$, \emph{i.e} we consider the two extreme cases $p = 1$ and $p = 1.6$ in~\cite{Slosar:2008hx}, to check how the constraints on $f_{\rm NL}$ would vary.
+In order to understand this better, we evaluate $\sigma_{f_{\rm NL}}/f_{\rm NL}$ for different values of $p$, \emph{i.e} we consider the two extreme cases $p = 1$ and $p = 1.6$ in~\cite{Slosar:2008hx}, since they are obtained through analytical estimation (rather than simulations) and are independent of the halo mass, to check how the constraints on $f_{\rm NL}$ would vary.
 In general the proper value of $p$ depends on the link between the properties of the tracer considered and the properties of the host halo.
+We further specify that in our analysis we fix the value of $p$ instead of choosing a prior and then marginalize over it, due to the degeneracy between the $p$ and $f_{\rm NL}$.
+Moreover, marginalizing over $p$ is quite challenging, because its (but more generally $b_\phi$) degeneracy with $f_{\rm NL}$ makes it difficult to constrain both of them simultaneously.
+On the other hand, also the marginalization is not trivial.
+As shown in \cite{Barreira:2022sey}, for example, the choice of the prior even if quite wide, could bias the final result for $f_{\rm NL}$.
 Following \cite{2022JCAP...06..030B} we work with time- and host- independent PDFs for the astrophysical parameters, since interested in giving an order of magnitude estimate of the signal.
 We perform the analysis only with BBO, since the SNR resulting from LISA is too low to perform a Fisher analysis, as we show in Appendix \ref{App::SNR}.
 We conclude underlying that we perform our analysis in a full GR context, in agreement with~\cite{Jeong:2011as}.